 Ginger contains compounds that have demonstrated protective effects for the brain.
-One of them, known as 6-Shogaol, inhibited the release and expression of redness-causing chemicals known to cause damage to neurons in both in vitro and in vivo models.
-The other, 10-gingerol, when sourced from fresh ginger, similarly impacted production of nitric oxide and other chemicals that lead to redness and swelling in the brain.
+One of them, known as 6-shogaol, inhibited the release and expression of redness-causing chemicals which damage neurons (nerve cells).
+Another ginger compound, 10-gingerol, similarly acted in an anti-neuroinflammatory manner.
+In other words, fresh ginger's 10-gingerol reduced redness and swelling in the brain.

 4. Migraine Relief

-Research data has shown ginger possesses UV absorbing capabilities that protect against DNA damage related to UVB (ultraviolet-B) light.
-Extracts from ginger stimulated antioxidant production, suggesting protective effects against potentially damaging UV light.
+Ginger possesses UV-absorbing capabilities that protect against DNA damage related to UVB (ultraviolet-B) light.
+Extracts from ginger stimulated the production of an antioxidant protein in cells, and provided protective effects against damaging UV light.

 6. Supports Stable Blood Sugar

 Ginger has repeatedly demonstrated powerful blood sugar balancing effects.
-It acts on insulin release and sensitivity, and supports the metabolism of carbohydrates and lipids.
-In one study, insulin levels noticeably lowered with ginger supplementation.
-In addition to its effectiveness as a blood sugar stabilizer, ginger has also demonstrated powerful protective effects against diabetic kidney, eye and liver complications.
+It acts on insulin release and sensitivity and supports the metabolism of carbohydrates and lipids.
+Insulin levels may noticeably lower with ginger supplementation.
+In addition to its effectiveness as a blood sugar stabilizer, ginger has also shown powerful protective effects against diabetic kidney, eye, and liver complications.

 7. Promotes Healthy Blood Pressure